ubsicap/assure_support_site/public/qa-plugin/q2a-role-markers/README.rst

 ----------
 This is **alpha** code.
 It may not work exactly as expected.
 Refunds will not be given.
 If it breaks, you get to keep both parts.

+Also this code has been modified by SIL for some minor modifications as well as allowing custom user roles, note that when adding a role you can configure it with the css on the admin page.

 -------
 Release
 -------